 Contraindications: Quite frankly, don’t practice Nauli if you have any sensitivity or issues in your abdominal area.
 This is a strong practice and requires the presence of an experienced teacher to learn properly.

 Basti is what we call the enema in modern medical terminology.
 In texts, two types of Basti are mentioned:

 - Danda Basti

-Basti helps in cleaning out large intestine.
-The water which is pulled or pushed (in enema) churns around in large intestine and makes passage smooth for undigested food.
+Basti helps in cleaning out the large intestine.
+The water which is pulled or pushed (in the enema) churns around in the large intestine and makes passage smooth for undigested food.

-Contraindications: Acute diarrhoea, Hemorrhoids or rectal polyps etc are some extreme cases as well as sometimes shortness of breath is also mentioned as a contraindication for the practice of Basti.
+Contraindications: Acute diarrhea, Hemorrhoids or rectal polyps, etc are some extreme cases as well as sometimes shortness of breath is also mentioned as a contraindication for the practice of Basti.

-Shatkarma are first step in first rule of Niyama which is Saucha.
-Yoga offers a lot as the way of life.
-You don’t need to follow all of that to realise the benefits of different practices of Yoga.
+Shatkarma are the first step in the first rule of Niyama which is Saucha.
+Yoga offers a lot as a way of life.
+You don’t need to follow all of that to realize the benefits of different practices of Yoga.

 As I have heard from many senior teachers of Yoga, people enter into yoga hall from different doors (reasons), and slowly they explore what all that hall has to offer.
 Similarly, you can be here only for body health reasons.
 By all means, it is a good enough reason to have.